Gastritis Specialist Doctor NYC

 Doctor’s Note: This information is only intended to provide general information pertaining to gastritis, not definitive medical advice.
-Please consult the NYC gastritis specialist Dr. Shawn Khodadadian about your specific condition for a conclusive diagnosis.
-Only a trained, experienced gastroenterologist like Dr. Khodadadian can determine an accurate diagnosis and proper treatment.
+Please consult our NYC gastritis specialists about your specific condition for a conclusive diagnosis.
+Only trained, experienced gastroenterologists like our doctors can determine an accurate diagnosis and proper treatment.

 For more information about gastritis or to schedule a consultation, please contact our NYC gastroenterology office.